OfficeDev/extendteamsapp/README.md

 The tab will list the suppliers dashboard.

 In Teams you will see the contact information has a call button to call the contacts.
 In Outlook launch the same personal tab/page and you will see a mail button to compose a mail to the contacts.

 ### Outlook add-in

 To run outlook add-in you need a windows desktop app with Beta channel.
 You'll need to choose the debug configuration `Outlook Desktop (Edge Chromium)` before selecting F5.
+Be sure you choose the configuration with "Desktop" in the name and _not_ just "Outlook"
 This will sideload the add-in to Outlook.

+The first time you run this add-in, you will get two prompts that need to be answered:

+1. You will be prompted in the VS Code Terminal window:
+"Allow localhost loopback for Microsoft Edge WebView?
+(Y/n)" You will need to accept this for the add-in/debugging to work
+2. There will be a Windows pop-up asking if you want to install a certificate into your machine's certificate store.
+You will need to accept this in order to proceed.
+Note:
+Sometimes the window prompting this pops-up behind other windows.
+You may need to keep an keen eye out for it when you're running this for the first time.

 To test: